confluentinc/csid-python-base/java/readme.md

 https://github.com/alibaba/pemja

 How pemja works:
-- Starts a thread with the main interpreter in the JVM
+- It starts a thread for the python interpreter in the JVM
-- Calls python code using Java to C interface (JNI) and a C python module
+- It calls python code using Java to C interface (JNI) and a C python module

 ## Python Tools (java) Classes